Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Introduction

 However, as argued above, existing latent graph diffusion models fail to satisfy all four requirements.
 Most lack reconstruction guarantees~\citep{yang2024graphusion,fu2024hyperbolic}, while others forfeit efficiency by relying on ad-hoc transformer designs~\citep{nguyen2024glad} or a quadratic number of edge tokens~\citep{zhou2024unifying}.

 \paragraph{Present work} Hence, to address the above requirements \textbf{R1}-\textbf{R4}, we propose a latent graph diffusion framework.
-Concretely, we \begin{enumerate} \item derive the \new{Laplacian Graph Variational Autoencoder} (LG-VAE), a principled permutation-equivariant graph autoencoder with provable reconstruction guarantees, extending theory from positional encodings in \new{Graph Transformers} (GTs) to both undirected graphs and DAGs. \item Our autoencoder maps each node to a fixed-dimensional embedding from which the adjacency matrix is recoverable, yielding compact latent representations that scale linearly with graph size. \item In this latent space, we apply flow matching with a DiT architecture, achieving competitive performance across benchmarks while maintaining scalability and architectural simplicity.
+Concretely, we \begin{enumerate} \item derive the \new{Laplacian Graph Variational Autoencoder} (LG-VAE), a principled permutation-equivariant graph autoencoder, motivated by theory from positional encodings in \new{Graph Transformers} (GTs) to both undirected graphs and DAGs. \item Our autoencoder maps each node to a fixed-dimensional embedding, enabling high-fidelity adjacency reconstruction and yielding compact latent representations that scale linearly with graph size. \item In this latent space, we apply flow matching with a DiT architecture, achieving competitive performance across benchmarks while improving inference efficiency and architectural simplicity.
 Our approach (LG-Flow) delivers competitive results on both synthetic and real-world benchmarks, while achieving speed-ups ranging from $10\times$ to $1000\times$. \end{enumerate}

-\emph{Overall, our LG-Flow enables diffusion-based graph generative models to scale to larger graph sizes with significantly improved inference efficiency, paving the way for their application to domains previously out of reach.}
+\emph{Overall, LG-Flow shows that moving graph diffusion into a high-fidelity node-latent space can substantially improve inference efficiency in the small-to-medium graph regime, paving the way toward more scalable latent generative models for graphs.}